 Simon is an experienced tech writer with a background in game development.
 He writes for various websites and magazines about the world of tech and entertainment.
-He uses Android every day and is currently permanently attached to his Nexus 7.
+He uses Android every day and is currently permanently attached to his Galaxy Note 5.

 All posts by Simon Hill